Aatikah-Sheikh/Red-Object-Detection/README.md

 **Note** this project runs in simulation mode only and does not deploy directly onto the drone hardware.
 1. **Clone or download** this repository.
 2. Open MATLAB and set the working directory to the repository folder.
-3.
-4. Load your waypoint data file (csv).
+3. Load your waypoint data file (csv).
-5. **Important: Waypoint Data Setup** Before runnng the script, you must import the waypoint data and assign it to a numeric matrix variable.
+4. **Important: Waypoint Data Setup** Before runnng the script, you must import the waypoint data and assign it to a numeric matrix variable.
 From there you then create a variable for example U = waypoints in the command window.
+5. Configure the python email script:
+   * Open 'red_alert.py'
+   * Locate the email configuration section.
+     - Replace these values with the Gmail address you want to send from.
+     - The Gmail App Password (not your normal password).
+     - Th recipient's email.
-6. Ensure your Python environment is set up and all required packages are installed.
+7. Ensure your Python environment is set up and all required packages are installed.
 Check this using 'pyenv'.
-7. In MATLAB, open 'run_flight_live.m'.
+8. In MATLAB, open 'run_flight_live.m'.
-8. Click Run to start the simulation.
+9. Click Run to start the simulation.